Thursday, June 18, 2026

 Caro-Kann Defense: position after 1.e4 c6

 Solid, low-theory, and built around clear strategic ideas.
-Black supports the d5 break with c6, then trades into a pawn structure where the c8 bishop gets out before being locked in.
+The Caro-Kann supports the d5 break with c6, then trades into a pawn structure where the c8 bishop gets out before being locked in.
 ECO codes B10-B19.
 Main lines include the Advance (3.e5), Exchange (3.exd5 cxd5), Classical (3.Nc3 dxe4 4.Nxe4 Bf5), and the modern Karpov-style with 4...Nd7.

 Read the full guide: The Caro-Kann Defense: A Solid Choice Against 1.e4